Chinese calligraphy: Influences

-Calligraphy in Japan, Korea and Vietnam
+Calligraphy in Japan, Korea, and Vietnam

-The Japanese and Koreans have developed their own specific sensibilities and styles of calligraphy while incorporating Chinese influences, as well as applying to specific scripts.
+The Japanese, Koreans, and Vietnamese have developed their own specific sensibilities and styles of calligraphy while incorporating Chinese influences, as well as applying to specific scripts.
 Japanese calligraphy extends beyond Han characters to also include local scripts such as hiragana and katakana.

 In the case of Korean calligraphy, the Hangeul and the existence of the circle required the creation of a new technique.

-Vietnamese calligraphy is heavily influenced by Chinese calligraphy.
-Currently, in Vietnam, calligraphy is used for two types of characters: Hán Nôm and chữ Quốc ngữ.
+In the case of Vietnamese calligraphy, the same styles and techniques have evolved to apply to Chữ Nôm and Latin script.

 Other arts

 Water calligraphy

 The existence of temporary calligraphy, or water calligraphy, is also to be noted.
 This is the practice of water-only calligraphy on the floor which dries out within minutes.
-This practice is especially appreciated by the new generation of retired Chinese in public parks of China.
+This practice is especially appreciated by the new generation of retired Chinese in public parks in China.

 Ink wash painting

 Calligraphy has influenced ink wash painting, which is accomplished using similar tools and techniques.
-Calligraphy has influenced most major art styles in East Asia, including Ink wash painting, a style of Chinese, Japanese, Korean painting and Vietnamese based entirely on calligraphy.
+Calligraphy has influenced most major art styles in East Asia, including Ink wash painting, a style of Chinese, Japanese, Korean painting, and Vietnamese based entirely on calligraphy.